spatie/laravel-query-builder/docs/installation-setup.md

      * For example: GET /users?include=postsCount
      */
     'count_suffix' => 'Count',

     /*
+     * Related model exists are included using the relationship name suffixed with this string.
+     * For example: GET /users?include=postsExists
+     */
+    'exists_suffix' => 'Exists',

+    /*
      * By default the package will throw an `InvalidFilterQuery` exception when a filter in the